 Larch, spruce, pine all soar into the sky, while crocuses, dandelions and clover thrust their heads above the tall pasture grass: winter sees the forest blanketed in thick snow.
 In Obereggen nature offers an impressive year-round spectacle!

 Protecting the environment

 Obereggen is acutely aware of the value and beauty of nature: considerable attention is therefore paid to environmental protection and sustainability.
-Buses for skiers and walkers run between the neighbouring villages, a district heating system using wood chips heats the entire village, while green energy powers the lift systems and the service centre has heat recovery systems.
-Even the Oberholz Hut at 2,069 metres above sea level is sustainably heated with geothermal energy!
+Buses for skiers and walkers run between the neighbouring villages, a district heating system using wood chips heats the entire village, while green energy powers the lift systems, the service centre has heat recovery systems and Obereggen Latemar AG is an ISO-certified 14001 company since 2004 (to read our environmental policies click here).
+Even the Oberholz Hut at 2,096 metres above sea level is sustainably heated with geothermal energy!

 The UNESCO World Heritage Site of the Dolomites lies at the origins of skiing as a sport, while also embodying an important chapter in the history of mountaineering.
 Unique in its geographical, botanical and geological diversity – and unique for all those who come to visit.

 The natural world around Obereggen is impressive - and that’s how it should be kept.
 For decades now, people here have been working to protect this unique landscape.
 The ski lift operator here also has an environmental management system certified to ISO standard 14001.

 Public transport routes are continuously being expanded to keep traffic to a minimum.
 There are buses for hikers in summer and free ski buses in winter, all connecting the localities of Obereggen, Ega, Monte San Pietro and Nova Ponente with the ski area and allowing nature enthusiasts to explore the great outdoors.